Nathan Kirsh

-Nathan "Natie" Kirsh (born 6 January 1932) is a South African born, Swazi billionaire businessman.
+Nathan "Natie" Kirsh (born 6 January 1932) is a Swazi and South African billionaire businessman and philanthropist.
 He heads the Kirsh Group, which holds a majority stake in New York state cash and carry operation Jetro Holdings, owner of Restaurant Depot and Jetro Cash & Carry.
-The Group also holds equity and investments in Australia, Eswatini, the UK, the US, and Israel.
+The Group also has investments in Australia, Eswatini, the UK, the US, and Israel.
+He lives in Eswatini, and has residency in the UK and the US.

-Forbes estimated his wealth at $5.3 billion in April 2022.
-He was also listed on the UK’s Sunday Times Rich List 2018, and the wealthiest person in Swaziland by Forbes.
+Forbes estimated his wealth at US$7.3 billion in April 2025.
+He was also listed on the UK’s Sunday Times Rich List 2018, and the wealthiest person in Eswatini by Forbes.

 Early life and education

-Nathan "Natie" Kirsh was born in South Africa on 6 January 1932, and grew up in a Jewish family in Potchefstroom, where he matriculated from Potchefstroom Boys High, in 1949.
-Kirsh earned a Bachelor of Commerce at the University of the Witwatersrand, in 1952.
+Nathan "Natie" Kirsh was born on 6 January 1932 to Jewish parents who immigrated to South Africa from Lithuania, and he grew up in Potchefstroom.
+He later matriculated from Potchefstroom Boys High, in 1949.
+He encountered little antisemitism in Potchefstroom: “It was a very comfortable and good environment to grow up in.”
+He also joined the Labor Zionist youth movement Habonim Dror.
+He earned a Bachelor of Commerce at the University of the Witwatersrand, in 1952.
 He also holds an honorary doctorate from the University of Swaziland.